glennblock/extensions/attachment.md

 A client may receive a CollectionJson document containing a Write template which accepts attachments which the client can use to send files.

 ### Attachment field
 A new _attachment_ field is introduced on the data element.
 For a template, this indicates that this data element is an attachment.
+The value of the attachment is the mime type that is expected.

 ### Example
 ```javascript